bala-elangovan/spring-commons/CONTRIBUTING.md

 ---

-Thank you for contributing to Platform Commons! 🎉
+Thank you for contributing to Spring Commons!